Proplifting

 Proplifting (sometimes written prop-lifting) is the practice of taking discarded plant material and propagating new plants from them.
 Some proplifters engage with the hobby as a form of self-administered horticultural therapy.

 Etymology and origin

 The word is a portmanteau of 'propagate' and 'shoplifting'.
 However, this derivation is misleading as ethical proplifters are advised to seek permission first to take such floor sweepings.
 Though much of the material would be thrown out, it is technically the property of the store or business where found.
 Also, ethical proplifting excludes the practice of removing leaves from living plants as such unauthorized removal is theft.
 The term was coined by Sarina Daniels, the founder of the r/proplifting subreddit, as a joke, while she was participating in r/Succulents in 2017.
 Though what started as a joke quickly became an on-line community of dedicated practitioners that has surprised its founder.
-Even so, proplifting practitioners have been accused of being common thieves by people who have misunderstood the practice.
+Even so, proplifting practitioners have been accused of being common thieves.